fiolj/sparta/doc/compute_fft_grid.rst

 imaginary components.

-If one or more of the *kx*, *ky*, *kz*, or *kmag* keywords are set to *yes*, then one or moer extra columns of per-grid output is generated.
+If one or more of the *kx*, *ky*, *kz*, or *kmag* keywords are set to *yes*, then one or more extra columns of per-grid output is generated.
 For *kx* the x-component of the K-space wavevector is generated.
 Similarly for *ky* and *kz*.
 For *kmag* the length of each K-space wavevector is generated.
 These values can be useful, for example, for